-The council is authorised to prosecute persons suspected of Benefit Fraud under Regulation 75 of the Housing Benefit (General) Regulations 1987 and regulation 65 of the Council Tax Benefit (General) Regulations 1992.
-Persons prosecuted by the council would initially be summonsed to appear before a Magistrates Court.
+The DWP is authorised to prosecute persons suspected of Benefit Fraud under Regulation 75 of the Housing Benefit (General) Regulations 1987 and regulation 65 of the Council Tax Benefit (General) Regulations 1992.
+Persons prosecuted by the DWP would initially be summonsed to appear before a Magistrates Court.

 - Police caution